edgedb/easy-edgedb/chapter11/index.md

 # Chapter 11 - What's wrong with Lucy?

 > Dr. Van Helsing thinks that Lucy is being visited by a vampire.
-He doesn't tell the others yet because they won't believe him, but says they should close the windows and put garlic everywhere.
+He doesn't tell the others yet because they won't believe him, but says they should close the windows and place garlic flowers everywhere in Lucy's room.
 They are confused, but Dr. Seward tells them to listen: Dr. Van Helsing is the smartest person he knows.
 It works, and Lucy gets better.
+>
-But one night Lucy's mother walks into the room and thinks: "This place smells terrible!
+> But one night Lucy's mother walks into the room and thinks: "This place smells terrible!
 I'll open the windows for some fresh air."
 The next day Lucy wakes up pale and sick again.
 Every time someone makes a mistake like this Dracula gets in her room, and every time the men give Lucy their blood to help her get better.
+But Lucy is getting weaker and weaker as the days go by.
+>
-Meanwhile, Renfield continues to try to eat living things and Dr. Seward can't understand him.
-Then one day he didn't want to talk, only saying: “I don’t want to talk to you: you don’t count now; the Master is at hand.”
+> Meanwhile, Renfield continues to try to eat living things and Dr. Seward can't understand him.
+Then one day Renfield doesn't want to talk at all, only saying: “I don’t want to talk to you: you don’t count now; the Master is at hand.”

 We are starting to see more and more events in the book with various characters.
 Some events have the three men and Dr. Van Helsing together, others have just Lucy and Dracula.
 Previous events had Jonathan Harker and Dracula, Jonathan Harker and the three women, and so on.
 In our game, we could use a sort of `Event` type to group everything together: the people, the time, the place, and so on.